junikimm717/puremoot/README.md

 # PureMOOt

-Tea Shop (Unofficial MOP 2022 Server) has a discord bot named perMOOt that is moderately useful but extremely annoying.
-In particular, it instantly replies "carefully" to any message starting with "how" and will change a person's nickname every time there is an "im" in their message (E.g. "somet**im**e soon", "hi e soon, nice to meet you!")

-This is a nerfed version of permoot for Lemonade Shop (Unofficial MOP 2023 Server) that aims to do exactly two things:
+This is a version of permoot (originally Tea Shop's Idea) for Lemonade Shop (Unofficial MOP 2023 Server) that aims to do exactly two things:

 1. Let people anonymously broadcast messages
 2. Issue "pureMOOtations" to encourage people to start private conversations